gwkkwg/asdf-install/website/source/tutorial/reference.md

 _Note:_ This customization option is currently not supported in the SBCL version of ASDF-INSTALL.

+#### Special variable `*SYSTEM-FILE-INSTALLER*`

+This variable must be set to a funcallable object that will install a system file so that it can be found by its defsystem.
+This function is not defsystem-specific.
+It will receive two arguments; a pathname designating a directory where the system file should be registered, and a pathname designating a system file to be registered.
+The return value is ignored.
+The default value is a function that creates a symbolic link on UNIX-like systems, and does nothing on Windows.

 {anchor asdf-install-dir}

 #### Environment variable `ASDF_INSTALL_DIR`